gospodnetic/industrial_training/gh_pages/_source/session2/Services.md

       )
       ```

-7. NOW! you have a service defined in you package and you can attempt to _Build_ the code to generate the service:
+7. NOW! you have a service defined in your package and you can attempt to _Build_ the code to generate the service:

    ```
    catkin build